 Can I Get Financing For Converting To Solar?

 You can acquire a solar power system for your home through an outright purchase, a PPA, a loan, or a lease agreement.
 If you choose the outright purchase option, you can get a solar loan to reduce the system's upfront costs.
 In most instances, solar loan repayments are typically lower than a monthly energy bill, enabling you to save costs from the beginning.

 Subsidized solar power loans featuring low-interest rates make going solar power more affordable.
-Novel homeowners can include solar loans in their mortgage packages.
-Purchasing a solar power system also makes you eligible for government-backed tax credits such as the ITC.
+Novel homeowners can include solar loans in their mortgage packages to help convert to solar energy.
+Purchasing a solar power system in Massachusetts also makes you eligible for government-backed tax credits such as the ITC.

 Can I Go Solar Without Changing the Aesthetics of My Home?

 Building-integrated photovoltaic enables you to install solar panels on your rooftop without altering its appearance.
 Solar power providers use graphical layers to cover solar panels, allowing them to match the roof's appearance.

 Where Can I Find Resources to Learn About Going Solar?